Ebury/chameleon/README.md

 The components can use a custom theme.
 There are four color palettes used by the CSS, two of them can be adjusted via CSS variables, e.g. the default blue color is defined as `--ec-key-color-level-4` and can be configured via `--ec-theme-key-color-level-4`.

-Checkout the list of possible variables in the [storybook colors story](https://chameleon.ebury.now.sh/?path=/story/css-colors-all).
+Check out the list of possible variables in the [storybook colors story](https://chameleon.ebury.now.sh/?path=/story/css-colors-all).

 A few examples of a theme can be found in the [src/styles/themes/](src/styles/themes/) folder.